 Some parents like modern cloth nappies.
 Cloth nappies can have less of an environmental impact and cost less than disposables – especially if you use them with other children.

 These cloth nappies are made of fabric that absorbs liquid, usually terry or flannelette cotton, hemp, bamboo or a blend.
 They fit snugly but work best with a leak-proof cover.
 They can be a bit bulky.
 You fold or fasten these cloth nappies with pins or clips.
 They dry quickly.
 The squares fit children of all ages.
 These nappies are the cheapest to buy.

 These are also called contoured or shaped nappies.
 They can be made of layers of cotton, fleece, hemp or bamboo.
-Used with a leak-proof cover, they usually fasten with velcro or press studs.
+You use them with a leak-proof cover, and they usually fasten with velcro or press studs.
 Some have an absorbent insert.
 Fitted nappies come in one-size-fits-most and different sizes.
 They’re easy to change.
 They’re slower to dry and more expensive than cloth squares and pre-folds.

 These cloth nappies have a leak-proof outer shell sewn together with a soft inner layer.
-Inserts are placed in the ‘pocket’ between the shell and the inner layer to absorb liquid.
+There are inserts in the ‘pocket’ between the shell and the inner layer to absorb liquid.
 Inserts can be made of different materials, which absorb different amounts of liquid.
-They’re easy to use and dry quickly, but the inserts need to be removed before washing and put back in afterwards.
+They’re easy to use and dry quickly, but you need to take out the inserts before washing and put them back in afterwards.
 They come in one-size-fits-most and different sizes.

 These cloth nappies combine a water-resistant outside layer sewn together with an absorbent inner layer, so there’s no need for a cover or separate layers.
 They’re shaped and can be fastened with velcro, clips or press studs.
-Being all-in-one, they’re simple to use but slower to dry.
-They’re generally the most expensive type of reusable nappy.
+They’re simple to use but slower to dry.

 All-in-twos or ‘snap-in-ones’